Pakistan lab expects Sputnik V doses for commercial sale in a week

 “We are told the first shipment is expected within the next week,” Chughtai Lab director Omar Chughtai told Reuters, adding it would be receiving several thousand doses.

-Pakistan’s decision to allow private sales of vaccine without a price cap in a lower-income country of 220 million people faces criticism.
+Pakistan’s decision to allow private sales of vaccine without a price cap in a lower-income country of 220 million people has faced criticism.

 The government launched a vaccination drive this month with 500,000 doses of the Sinopharm vaccine donated by longtime ally China.
 But aside from the donated Chinese doses, Islamabad has not completed any deals to buy vaccines.